icariohealth/Backbone.Manager/README.md

     #etc
 ```
 #### States with url defintions
-For url-related states, there is a convention for statename that is helpful to follow, based on the url itself.
+For url-related states, there is a convention for state name that is helpful to follow, based on the url itself.
 The convention is not _required_, but without it you will not inherit any automatic triggering (described later).
-Conventional state names are as follows:
+Urls are conventionally associated as follows:

 Url            | State Name
 -------------- | ----------
 /users         | users
 /users/1       | users.detail
 /users/1/books | users.detail.books
+/sections/1/2  | sections.detail.2 (not good*)

+\* Never rely on convention for states associated with this type of url.

 The url definition is essentially the same url you would define in a Router's `routes` definition.
-Infact, this url is passed through to the router.
-Param values that match through this url are passed into the necessary functions as a normal routes callback would be. **NOTE: Currently RegExp values are not supported**
+In fact, this url is passed through to the router.
+Param values that match through this url are passed into the necessary functions as a normal route's callback would be. **NOTE: Currently RegExp values are not supported**
 ####An Example
 ```
 UsersManager = Backbone.Manager.extend